Windows

 Summary

 Enabling automatic time zone settings ensures your computer always displays the correct time, which is vital for scheduling and system tasks.
 While the Settings app is the easiest way to control this, the Registry method provides an alternative for advanced users.
-Remember that if you choose to set your time zone manually, you will also need to manually handle daylight saving time adjustments.
+If you face issues, check your Location Services or use the w32tm command to sync your clock manually.

 Was this guide helpful?